Woburn Sands Area Bottles

 Other Woburn Sands Firms

 The other local firms who used embossed or etched bottles for advertising were few and far between.
 There are ½ pint internal screw clear bottles marked “J. BELLAMY, WOBURN SANDS” with the number “375” or “J.L&Co- C” on the base.
 I have not discovered who J. Bellamy was.
 The only J. Bellamy on the 1901 census was listed as a ‘Brick Burner’.
 By the style of the bottle, it looks like a grocers shop perhaps?
-A John Bellamy appears on an auction poster in 1903, when two houses near the railway station that were let to him were being sold.
+A John Bellamy appears on an auction poster in 1903, when two houses let to him near the railway station were being sold.

 Woburn Sands glass bottle